logon02/logon02.github.io/FileServer.md

 > server.exe
 ```

 Now the server should be running.
+(Please ensure that the server is running before you start the client).

 In another terminal, enter these commands to run the client: